fs-c/fsoc.space/words/content/using-words-to-write-words.md

 │   ├── ...
 │   .
 │
 ├── public      # The static page will be built to this folder and it is │               # deleted and recreated in every run
 │
-├── static		# This folder and all of its contents will be copied to │   │			# public/static on building
+├── assets		# This folder and all of its contents will be copied to │   │			# public/assets on building
 │   ├── css
 │   │   ├── highlighting.css
 │   │   └── markdown.css